munificent/craftinginterpreters/book/optimization.md

 **profiler**, if you've never used one, is a tool that runs your <span name="program">program</span> and tracks hardware resource use as the code executes.
 Simple ones show you how much time was spent in each function in your program.
-Sophisticated ones track each instruction and data cache misses, memory allocations, and all sorts of other metrics.
+Sophisticated ones log data cache misses, instruction cache misses, branch mispredictions, memory allocations, and all sorts of other metrics.

 <aside name="program">